Blansko: Economy

 The largest industrial employers based in the town are Pyrotek CZ (aluminum processor), ČKD Blansko (manufacturing of hydro machines, heavy-duty machining tools and mechanical engineering metallurgy, founded in 1950), and a branch of Synthon (producer of generic drugs).

 The longest tradition has the still operating company Metra Blansko, manufacturer of electric measurement devices, which was founded in 1911.

+Transport

+There are no major roads passing through the municipal territory.
+There are two second class roads, II/379 (Tišnov–Vyškov) and II/374 (Blansko–Jevíčko).

+Blansko is located on the railway line Prague–Brno.

 Sport

 The town's football club is FK Blansko.
 The club participated in the 2020–21 season of the Czech National Football League, but was immediately relegated.

 Sights

 The main sight is the Blansko Castle.
 The Renaissance castle was built in 1604–1605 by reconstruction of a Gothic fortress from the 14th century.
 Today it houses the Blansko Region Museum with exhibitions of Moravian Karst and its exploration, the tradition of the iron industry in Blansko and the production of artistic castings.

 The Church of Saint Martin was built in 1672–1691.
 It replaced an original Romanesque and later Gothic church from the 12th century.
 In 1707–1708, the church was reconstructed and a new tower was added.
 The tower is open to the public and serves as a lookout tower.
 The church has one of the oldest bell still extant in Moravia.

 The wooden Church of Saint Paraskieva was built in Carpathian Ruthenia in 1601–1641 and brought to Blansko in 1936.
 It is the oldest church of the Ruthenian Gothic type in the country.

 The Klamovka Ironworks is the last preserved foundry and ironworks from the 1850s.
 It is a typical example of the industrial architecture of the mid-19th century.

 The town hall from 1885 replaced an old wooden structure with a tower which originated from the 16th century.
 In 1904, the clock tower was completed.